Audemars Piguet: Royal Oak/Concept/Offshore

 The Royal Oak is considered to be the most popular watch that Audemars Piguet currently manufactures.
 It was first presented at the 1972 Baselworld, during the quartz crisis.
 Designed by Gérald Genta, who is also responsible for designing other notable timepieces including the Patek Philippe Nautilus, the Royal Oak model is considered to be the first luxury sports watch in the world.
-Named after warships, which in turn, reference Charles II's Royal Oak.
+It is named after warships, which in turn, reference Charles II's Royal Oak.
 The watch was inspired by traditional diving helmets and therefore featured exposed screw heads as well as a unique case design.
 The watch also featured an integrated steel bracelet.

+A perpetual calendar model was introduced in 1984 followed by an openworked version in 1986.
+A leap year indicator for the Royal Oak was not added until 1995.

 To mark the 20th anniversary of the Royal Oak, Audemars Piguet hired a young designer, Emmanuel Gueit, to design a new watch known as the Royal Oak Offshore.
 The Offshore was formally introduced in 1993, with a much larger case (42mm compared to the original 39mm) which was thought to be tougher than the original.
 The new watch proved to be just as successful as the original.

+Due to its large case size, the Royal Oak Offshore was nicknamed "the Beast".
+Initial sales of the Royal Oak Offshore were slow, but after the first few years of production, numbers increased and began to demonstrate success.
+In the years following the launch, new variations of the Royal Oak Offshore were introduced.
+The "Tropical Beast" is widely considered the first novel variation of the Offshore and was introduced at Baselworld in 1996, showcasing a selection of bold, impactful colorways.
+Today, there are more than 130 variations within the Royal Oak Offshore line.

+In 2002, Claude Emmenegger created a high-tech variant known as the Royal Oak Concept.
+It is known as a platform for innovation, helping to revive chiming watches.
+The Royal Oak Concept line is also known for its many collaborations, including a partnership with Marvel that led to a highly desirable Spiderman Tourbillon Royal Oak Concept watch.
+The Marvel partnership also extended to a Black Panther Royal Oak Concept watch, which was limited to 250 pieces and listed for $162,000 each in 2021.
+A white gold version of the Black Panther watch, limited to just one piece, was auctioned off for $5.2 million.